Computing exact $D$-optimal designs by mixed integer second-order cone programming: SOC-representability of the -criterion

-\begin{corollary}[(MI)SOCP formulation of the $D-$optimal design problem] If the set $\mathcal{W}$ is SOC-representable (in particular, if $\mathcal{W}$ is defined by a set of linear inequalities), then the constrained $D_K$-optimal design problem~\eqref{theBasicProblem} can be cast as an SOCP.
-If $\mathcal{W}$ is the intersection of an SOC-representable set with the integer lattice $\mathbb{Z}^s$, then the $D_K-$ optimal design problem can be cast as an MISOCP. \end{corollary}
+\begin{corollary}[{[(MI)SOCP formulation of the $D$-optimal design problem]}] If the set $\mathcal{W}$ is SOC-representable (in particular, if $\mathcal{W}$ is defined by a set of linear inequalities), then the constrained $D_K$-optimal design problem~\eqref {theBasicProblem} can be cast as an SOCP.
+If $\mathcal{W}$ is the intersection of an SOC-representable set with the integer lattice $\mathbb{Z}^s$, then the \textit{exact} $D_K$-optimal design problem over $\mathcal{W}$ can be cast as an MISOCP. \end{corollary}

-For $K=\vec{I}_m$, Corollaries~\ref{coro:representable} and~\ref{coro:MISOCP} cover the case of the standard $D-$optimality.
-The (MI)SOCP formulations of Problem~\eqref{theBasicProblem} for $D_K-$optimality ($\Phi = \Phi_{D|K}$), as well as for the other criteria presented in appendix, are summarized in Table~\ref{tab:formulations}.
+For $K=\vec{I}_m$, Corollaries~\ref{cororepresentable} and~\ref {coroMISOCP} cover the case of the standard $D$-optimality.
+The (MI)SOCP formulation of problem~\eqref{theBasicProblem} for $D_K$-optimality ($\Phi= \Phi_{D|K}$) is summarized in Table~\ref{tabformulations}, together with formulations for the other criteria presented in the \hyperref[secothercrits]{Appendix}.
+Finally, we note that the SOCP formulation of the optimal design problem with constraints on the weights has consequences in terms of complexity, which we next present.